 modern board games are still sealed except for Batman '89

-bugs me no end.
+sealed one which bugs me no end.

 I did make a specific point of getting the Batman and Robin board game simply to complete the set (plus it was cheap).